Skip to Content

 Wisconsin Court of Appeals Rejects Village’s Attempt to Condemn Property for Sidewalk

-By: Rick A. Manthe Derek Punches Isaac S. Brodkey
+By: Attorney Rick Manthe Attorney Isaac Brodkey

 To exercise the power of eminent domain, Wisconsin municipalities must comply with Chapter 32 of the Wisconsin Statutes.
 However, the power of eminent domain cannot be used to acquire property to create a “pedestrian way.”
 In a recently decided case, Sojenhomer LLC v.
 Village of Egg Harbor (2021AP1589 March 14, 2023) (publication recommended), the Wisconsin Court […]